kkgobkk/rofi-themes/README.md

 # rofi-themes
-Themes i made for Rofi.
+Themes i made for Rofi drun mode.

 ## Usage
 Download the entire follder or any single file, copy the path of your desired theme, then run rofi with the following command:\